-The Gordon Medical Centre will ensure that personal information will only be used for the purpose it was collected, or that would reasonably be expected by the patient providing the information.
+The Gordon Doctors will ensure that personal information will only be used for the purpose it was collected, or that would reasonably be expected by the patient providing the information.

 2.1.If the identified information is to be used for a secondary or unrelated purpose, such as data analysis or research, we will obtain informed consent from the patient.

 2.1.1.Individuals will be given the opportunity to refuse such use or disclosure.

 2.1.2.If a patient is physically or legally incapable of providing consent, a responsible person## (as described under the Act) may do so.

 2.2.We will only disclose personal information without consent where such disclosure is required by law, or for law enforcement, or in the interests of the patient’s or the public’s health and safety.